WienWong/Statistical-Analysis-of-fMRI-Data/README.md

-# Statistical-Analysis-of-fMRI-Data
+# Statistical Analysis of fMRI-Data
-Tutorial code were given by TA of the course, I just make very little modification.
+Tutorial code were given by TA of the course, I just made little modification.